naorlivne/dcos-docs/1.10/installing/upgrading.md

 - The full DC/OS version string that you are upgrading from.
   - In 1.9, this can be found under the **Cluster** tab.
   - In 1.10, this can be found under the **Overview** tab.
+- Optional: You can add custom [node and cluster healthchecks] (/docs/1.10/installing/custom/node-cluster-health-check/#custom-health-checks) to your `config.yaml`.

 ## Supported upgrade paths